anchetaWern/Zenoir-Online-Classroom/README.md

-If you want to know more about this project, you can [the documentation](https://dl.dropbox.com/u/27328449/Zenoir%20Online%20Classroom%20Users%20Manual.pdf)
+If you want to know more about this project, you can read [the documentation](https://dl.dropbox.com/u/27328449/Zenoir%20Online%20Classroom%20Users%20Manual.pdf)